MP Estate Planning UK

 Balancing “fair” versus “equal” to manage expectations

-Equal shares are simple.
-Fair shares reflect different needs.
+Equal shares are simple to understand.
+Fair shares reflect real-world differences in need and circumstance.

 Considering age, health, housing needs and future changes